jacobwarren/saplings/README.md

 Saplings agents are composed of several key components:

 1. **Memory**: Stores and indexes documents, code, and other information
+   - The `MemoryStore` is an in-memory object by default that combines vector storage and graph-based memory
+   - Memory can be persisted to disk using `memory_store.save("path/to/directory")` and loaded with `memory_store.load("path/to/directory")`
+   - When saved, it creates a directory structure with vector embeddings, dependency graph data, and configuration
 2. **Retriever**: Finds relevant information based on queries
 3. **Planner**: Breaks down complex tasks into steps
 4. **Executor**: Carries out individual steps using models and tools